giraffe-fsharp/Giraffe/README.md

 ## Model Binding

-The `Giraffe.ModelBinding` module exposes a default set of model binding functions which can be used from within a `HttpHandler`.
+The `Giraffe.HttpContextExtensions` module exposes a default set of model binding functions which extend the `HttpContext` object.

-### bindJson
+### BindJson

-`bindJson<'T> (ctx : HttpContext)` can be used to bind a JSON payload to a strongly typed model.
+`ctx.BindJson<'T>()` can be used to bind a JSON payload to a strongly typed model.

 #### Example